• +1-800-513-5423

 1-800-513-5423

 There are a variety of ways to inhale or “Huff”, household products through the mouth or nose.
 Abusers can use a paper bag, sack, or balloon for the huffing of liquid or gaseous materials.
-They may sniff, snort or inhale straight from the container like glue, duster for computers, or even your whip cream in a can.
-They may soak a rag is a solvent and inhale it that way.
+They may sniff, snort, or inhale straight from the container like glue, duster for computers, or even your whipped cream in a can.
+They may soak a rag in a solvent and inhale it that way.
 The high that is produced usually lasts a few minutes at most.
 Abusers repeat the process over and over to prolong the high for a few hours at a time.

 Signs of abuse